Rockies vs. Padres Player Props Betting Odds

-Oddsmakers have listed player props for Juan Soto, Charlie Blackmon and others when the San Diego Padres visit the Colorado Rockies at Coors Field on Saturday at 3:10 PM ET.
+Player prop bet odds for Juan Soto, Charlie Blackmon and others are available when the San Diego Padres visit the Colorado Rockies at Coors Field on Sunday (at 3:10 PM ET).

 Bet on this matchup or its props with BetMGM!